The Real World: Seattle: The residence

 The cast lived at Pier 70, a 140000 sqft pier located at 2815 Alaskan Way in Seattle, just north of the intersection of Alaskan Way and Clay Street, on Elliott Bay.
 It was built in 1902 by shipping industry pioneers Ainsworth & Dunn.
 One of the largest docks on the waterfront, Pier 70 initially served sailing and steamer ships, such as the famous Blue Funnel Line, a fleet of large freighters that operated between Europe, the Orient and the Pacific Coast.
 In 1916, a spectacular fire destroyed the upper Pier and roof, and required rebuilding of the dock.
 During World War II, the Washington state Liquor Board used the Pier as a warehouse, and from 1946 to 1955, the United States Coast Guard used it as its Seattle base.
-In 1970, Ainsworth & Dunn converted it into for retail and restaurant space.
+In 1970, Ainsworth & Dunn converted it into retail and restaurant space.
 Triad Development bought it in 1995 and converted it into office/retail space for tenants such as Pier 1 Imports.
 A pier would again be used for a season residence on The Real World: Brooklyn in 2009.

 For filming of the season, the interior design was handled by Two Downtown, Ltd. Residential use of the Pier is prohibited by urban harborfront districting, which required the production to obtain a special permit declaring the Pier a 24-hour film set.
 It has since been completely remodeled, with its brick surface replaced with conventional siding, and only somewhat resembles the pier seen during filming.
 It is now used for retail and office space, and is home to the Waterfront Seafood Grill, which changed its name to Aqua by El Gaucho in 2011.
 The original seven roommates of Real World Seattle: Bad Blood dined at Aqua by El Gaucho in their season's first episode in 2016.